Evocelot/springboot-microbase/README.md

 ## Technologies used

 - Java 21
-- SpringBoot 3.4.2
+- SpringBoot 3.4.3
 - Docker / Podman
 - Make

-- Elasticsearch
-- Logstash
-- Kibana
-- Jaeger
+## Core functions

+- A Makefile simplifies the application's startup process.
+- The application can be easily packaged as a Docker image.
+- Built-in logging, metrics, and tracing (can be enabled/disabled as needed):
+    - Centralized log collection using ELK Stack (Elasticsearch, Logstash, Kibana).
-- Prometheus
+    - Metrics monitoring with Prometheus and Grafana.
-- Grafana
+    - Distributed tracing support with Jaeger.
+- Provides sample endpoints for managing example entities.
+- Includes basic error handling.
+- Automatically logs all incoming requests and outgoing responses.
+- Supports JPA-based database integration.

+## Prerequisites

+To ensure the application functions correctly, you must first `start the database container`.

+To set up the database container properly, the following project will assist you: [Evocelot/liquibase-base](https://github.com/Evocelot/liquibase-base)

+The liquibase-base project helps start the appropriate database container and create the necessary database schema.

-## How to run:
+## How to run

 The project includes a `Makefile` to simplify application startup.
 Each Makefile target can be executed independently.